marqh/net.binary_array_ld.bald/README.md

 * **binary-array-ld-test** Common test utilities used by other modules.
 * **binary-array-ld-demo** Demonstrations of BALD API usage.

+## Development

+Note that, in order to run the automated tests for this project, the `ncgen` command line tool must be available on your system.

 ## Usage

 This project can be used either as a library or as a command line application.